Transferring files

 [user@laptop ~]$ scp from_laptop.txt MY_USER_NAME@saga.sigma2.no:

-# Login to SAGA and check the file in the HOME folder
+# Login to saga and check the file in the HOME folder

 To download from the cluster: